 Dental Clinic: The Dental Clinic is located on the second floor of the W. Lloyd Wright Wellness Center.
 Services include cleanings, restoratives, and x-rays.
-Students who have paid the student health fee are eligible for this service.
+Students who have paid the student health services fee are eligible for this service.
 The dental clinic is open Tuesdays, Wednesdays, and Fridays during the academic year with fewer hours in the summer.
-Services are by appointment only and can be made by calling the Dental Clinic.
+Services are by appointment only and can be made by calling the Dental Clinic, phone 303-273-3377.
 Dental care is on a fee-for-service basis.
-The Dental Clinic takes cash or checks, no credit/debit cards
+The Dental Clinic accepts cash or checks, as well as credit/debit cards.

-Fees: Students are charged a mandatory Health Services fee each semester, which allows them access to services at the Health Center.
+Fees: Students are charged a mandatory health services fee each semester, which allows them access to services at the Health Center and Dental Clinic.